Consumptive Analysis Policy

 Samples are only approved for the study as outlined in the application and should not be used for any additional studies without prior approval.
 Unused portions of the samples or altered samples resulting from the study are to be returned to the Section of Mammals unless prior arrangements have been made.

-Genomic DNA samples are to be returned to the Section of Mammals for inclusion in the DNA library or, in certain cases, to be deposited via official Section of Mammals’ transaction in another approved DNA library.
+Genomic DNA samples are to be returned to the Section of Mammals for inclusion in the DNA library or, in certain cases, to be deposited via an official transaction with the Section of Mammals in another approved DNA library.

-Any reference to the source of samples in publications should clearly refer to the voucher specimen in the Section of Mammals by CM number.
+Any reference to the source of samples in publications should clearly refer to the voucher specimen in Mammals by CM number.
+Please note that our official acronym is “CM.”